balena-io/balena-cli/doc/cli.markdown

 #### --deviceApiKey, -k &#60;device-api-key&#62;

-custom device key - note that this is only supported on ResinOS 2.0.3+
+custom device key - note that this is only supported on balenaOS 2.0.3+

 #### --version &#60;version&#62;

-a resinOS version
+a balenaOS version

 #### --config &#60;config&#62;

-path to the config JSON file, see `resin os build-config`
+path to the config JSON file, see `balena os build-config`

 ## os initialize &#60;image&#62;